 - Make an offer on a home

-Once your offer is accepted, your home is officially “under contract,” and things kick into high-gear on the mortgage-side.
+Once your offer is accepted by the seller, your home is officially “under contract,” and things kick into high-gear for the mortgage.

 Phase 3: Inspections

-The loan program guidelines will dictate what inspections are necessary.
-For instance, government loans like USDA, VA, and FHA have more safety and condition requirements than conventional appraisals.
+The loan program guidelines will dictate what inspections are necessary before you buy your new home.
+For instance, federal government loans like USDA, VA, and FHA have more safety and condition requirements than conventional mortgage appraisals.

-Additionally, government programs require water or septic inspections when applicable.
+Additionally, federal government programs require water or septic inspections when applicable.

 Finally, if the buyer uses a VA loan for the purchase, a termite inspection is required.

-Although the above are required inspections, they are also great resources for you as the future owner of the property.
+Although the above are required inspections when closing on a home, they are also great resources for you as the future owner of the property.

 Home Inspections Chosen by the Buyer